MultiSafepay/docs/content/payments/integrations/testing/test-payment-details.md

 **Note**:

-- You can't test sending a redirect API request.
+- You can't test sending redirect API requests.
 - In the live environment, you can't accept refund orders.
 These are done automatically.

 {{< /details >}}